Back to Diseases & Conditions

 Solitary rectal ulcer syndrome

-Solitary rectal ulcer syndrome is a condition that occurs when one or more open sores (ulcers) develop in the rectum.
-The rectum is a muscular tube connected to the end of your colon.
+Solitary rectal ulcer syndrome is a condition in which one or more open sores, called ulcers, form in the rectum.
+The rectum is a muscular tube connected to the end of the colon.
 Stool passes through the rectum on its way out of the body.

 Solitary rectal ulcer syndrome may improve with simple lifestyle strategies, such as changing your diet and drinking more fluids.
 In severe cases, however, surgery may be needed.